Bumpy Flight (Updated!)

 • Calculate expected value and use it in decision making

-• Calculate compound probability in a real-world context
+• Calculate combinations and compound probabilities in a real-world context

 This complex task is best as a culminating unit activity after students have developed formal knowledge and conceptual understanding.